mspath/aoc2022/README.md

 but it turns out to be hard to parse, 'flattening' the process and just storing sizes to all affected paths is much easier)

+### Day 8 Treetop Tree House

+help the elves with finding a nice spot for their tree house.
+The first grid puzzle of the year, it was a little tricky to integrate the 'perspective' of each location. (probably it would have been easier to just use loops and breaks)

 ---

 ## Links